barryclark/jekyll-now/_posts/2019-05-01-Make-GitHub-Your-Code-Repository.md

 ```
 <img style="margin:0 auto" src="{{ site.baseurl }}/images/2019-05-01-Make-GitHub-Your-Code-Repository-sas-example.png" align="center" />

-To access R or SAS code directly from GitHub without the hassle of a manual download, use the `install_github` function from the R package devtools or the SAS macro `%install_github` to help automate the process.
+To access R or SAS code directly from GitHub without the hassle of a manual download, use the `install_github` function from the R package remotes or the SAS macro `%install_github` to help automate the process.
 With these functions, programmers can access and continue their work anywhere with an internet connection, effectively becoming workstation-agnostic.
 GitHubâ€™s API extends the advantage of remote code repositories to SAS users, a capability R users have enjoyed for years.